kasperlaursen/reallon-dk/README.md

 # Realløn.dk

+> **Disclaimer**: This tool is provided as-is without any warranty.
+While we strive for accuracy, the developer takes no responsibility for any errors or mistakes in the calculations.
+Always verify important financial decisions with a qualified professional.

 A web application that helps Danish workers track their salary history and compare it against the Consumer Price Index (CPI) to understand how their purchasing power changes over time.

+> **Note**: The calculations and visualizations in this application are for informational purposes only.
+While we use official CPI data from Danmarks Statistik, we cannot guarantee the accuracy of the calculations or their applicability to your specific situation.

 ## Features